apiel/isomor/Readme.md

 yarn start
 ```

-> **Note:** there is still some issue in watch mode because create-react-app don't always detect changes made by the transpiler.

 ### How to setup Isomor

 The following instruction will explain you how to setup a working enviroment with React and TypeScript.